datacharmer/dbdeployer/mkwiki/full_doc.markdown

       dbdeployer downloads get tarball_name [options] [flags]

     Flags:
-          --OS string           Set the OS of the tarball --dry-run             Show what would be downloaded, but don't run it -h, --help                help for get
+          --delete-after-unpack     Delete the tarball after successful unpack --dry-run                 Show unpack operations, but do not run them -h, --help                    help for get
-          --progress-step int   Progress interval (default 10485760)
+          --overwrite               Overwrite the destination directory if already exists --prefix string           Prefix for the final expanded directory --progress-step int       Progress interval (default 10485760)
           --quiet                   Do not show download progress
+          --shell                   Unpack a shell tarball into the corresponding server directory --target-server string    Uses a different server to unpack a shell tarball --unpack                  Unpack after downloading
+          --unpack-version string   which version is contained in the tarball --verbosity int           Level of verbosity during unpack (0=none, 2=maximum) (default 1)

     $ dbdeployer downloads get-by-flavor --help